Helping you keep accurate client accounting records

 - business accounts.

-The master list would show the current status of each account including all those closed during the accounting period.
+The list would show the current status of each account including all those closed during the accounting period.

 Rule 8.3 requires you to make sure that reconciliations of the client accounts are carried out at least every five weeks.